What is U-Bridge?

 International students learn about Canadian society and come to understand the culture of the country more deeply.

-Craig has been an instructor at the U of S Language Centre since 2003 and has been teaching U-Bridge since 2014.
+Craig has been an instructor at the University of Saskatchewan Language Centre since 2003 and has been teaching U-Bridge since 2014.
 Before starting at the USLC, he had positions in teaching, research, counselling, and administration.
 Craig enjoys working with his students in the smaller class sizes and helping them succeed as independent learners.

 Craig: “It’s very fulfilling to see students make such remarkable improvements in their English fluency and become comfortable in their new university environment.”